On our way to a sustainable future

 The Future of Sustainability within Tradeprint

-Our aim with setting out our environmental strategy is to follow a set of official standards referred to as ESB.
+Our aim with setting out our environmental strategy is to follow a set of official standards referred to as ESG.
 Environmental, social and governance standards encourage businesses to really focus on values and invest in them via their wider business strategy.
 We aim for transparency and accountability via internal OKRs (Objectives and Key Results Framework) and cross-level reporting in the following areas:

 - Our impact on the environment including those points identified within this article.